Dallas' low camera angle allows viewers chance to imagine what may be happening along nearside boards - The Beaverton

-DALLAS – Viewers watching the Edmonton Oilers defeat the Dallas Stars in double overtime were treated to a special vantage point last night: a low camera angle that makes it impossible to see what is happening within 5 feet of the near boards, thus allowing all of our imaginations to soar with possibilities.
+– Viewers watching the Edmonton defeat the in double overtime were treated to a special vantage point last night: a low camera angle that makes impossible to see what is happening within 5 feet of the near boards, thus allowing all of our imaginations to soar with possibilities.

 “Especially when all the fans stood up and you basically couldn’t see one half of the ice – the possibilities for what could be going on out there are endless, and isn’t that way more fun than just seeing what is actually happening in real time!”